 What are the key statistics about cervical cancer?

-The American Cancer Society's estimates for cervical cancer in the United States are for 2013:
+The American Cancer Society's estimates for cervical cancer in the United States for 2016 are:

 Cervical cancer was once one of the most common causes of cancer death for American women.
-Then, between 1955 and 1992, the cervical cancer death rate declined by almost 70%.
+But over the last 40 years, the cervical cancer death rate has gone down by more than 50%.
 The main reason for this change was the increased use of the Pap test.
 This screening procedure can find changes in the cervix before cancer develops.
-It can also find cervical cancer early − in its most curable stage.
-The death rate from cervical cancer has been stable in recent years.
+It can also find cervical cancer early – when it is in its most curable stage.

-In the United States, Hispanic women are most likely to get cervical cancer, followed by African-Americans, Asians and Pacific Islanders, and whites.
-American Indians and Alaskan natives have the lowest risk of cervical cancer in this country.
+In the United States, Hispanic women are most likely to get cervical cancer, followed by African-Americans, American Indians and Alaskan natives, and whites.
+Asians and Pacific Islanders have the lowest risk of cervical cancer in this country.